davisjam/vuln-regex-detector/src/cache/README.md

 The cache configuration is stored here: `$VULN_REGEX_DETECTOR_ROOT/src/cache/.config.json`.
 All parameters are included.

+Note:
+- The anonymity parameter is not implemented, open an issue if you want it.
+- However, I haven't implemented any query tracking either.

+## Setting up your own cache

-If you want to set up your own server, see `src/server/cache-server.js`.
+If you want to set up your own cache:
+1. Set up `server/cache-server.js` to run forever.
+2. Configure `server/validate-uploads.js` as an flock-guarded cron job.
+3. Tweak `.config.json` with the appropriate information.

 ## Default